Faster Geometric Algorithms via Dynamic Determinant Computation: Introduction

 \section{Introduction}

-Determinantal predicates are in the core of many important geometric algorithms.
-Convex hull and regular triangulation algorithms use \emph{orientation} predicates, the Delaunay triangulation algorithms also involve the \emph{in-sphere} predicate.
-Moreover, algorithms for exact volume computation of a convex polytope rely on determinantal volume formulas.
+Computing the sign of a determinant, or in other words evaluating a determinant {\it predicate}, is in the core of many important geometric algorithms.
+For example, convex hull algorithms use \emph{orientation} predicates, and Delaunay tri\-an\-gu\-la\-tion algorithms involve \emph{in-sphere} predicates.
+Furthermore, the computation of the value of a determinant, or in other words a determinant {\it construction}, is also important in some geometric algorithms.
+For example, the exact volume computation of a convex polytope using either triangulation or sign decomposition method relies on the computation of the volume of simplices, which reduces to computing the value of a determinant.

+In other words predicates encapsulate decisions in contrast to constructions that involve computation of new numerical values.
 In general dimension $d$, the orientation predicate of $d+1$ points is the sign of the determinant of a matrix containing the homogeneous coordinates of the points as columns.
-In a similar way, the volume determinant formula and in-sphere predicate of $d+1$ and $d+2$ points respectively can be defined.
+On the other hand, the volume of a simplex is the value of the determinant of a matrix containing the homogeneous coordinates of the $d+1$ vertices of the simplex.
 In practice, as the dimension grows, a higher percentage of the computation time is consumed by these core procedures.

-For this reason, we focus on algorithms and implementations for the exact computation of the determinant.
-We give particular emphasis to division-free algorithms.
-Avoiding divisions is crucial when working on a ring that is not a field, \emph{e.g.}, integers or polynomials.
-Determinants of matrices whose elements are in a ring arise in combinatorial problems~\cite{krattenthaler05}, in algorithms for lattice polyhedra~\cite{Barvinok99analgorithmic} and secondary polytopes~\cite{RambTOPCOM} or in computational algebraic geometry problems~\cite{Cox-Little-OShea:UAG2005}.
+In this paper, we study effective algorithms and implementations for the computation of the determinant predicates and constructions that appear in geometric computations.
+The model we follow is the exact computation paradigm presented in~\cite{Yap_exact} and advocated by the Computation Geometry Algorithms Library ({\tt CGAL})~\cite{CGAL}, a state-of-the-art library for geometric computations.
+Note that in geometric algorithms the naive use of floating point arithmetic may lead to incorrect results~\cite{KMPSY08}.
+There are two main scenarios regarding exactness.
+The first provides exact predicates but not necessarily exact constructions while the second provides both exact predicates and exact constructions.
+In this paper we study the second scenario.
+We give a particular emphasis on exact division and division-free algorithms.
+Avoiding divisions is crucial when working on a ring that is not a field, \eg, integers or polynomials.